edgexfoundry/edgex-docs/docs_src/index.md

 ![image](./general/EdgeX_step4.png)

 The analytic package can explore the sensor event data and make a decision to trigger actuation of a device.
 For example, it could check that the pressure reading of an engine is greater than 60 PSI.
-When such a rule is determined to be true, the analytic package calls on the core command service to trigger some action, like “open a valve” on some actuateable device (see step 5).
+When such a rule is determined to be true, the analytic package calls on the core command service to trigger some action, like “open a valve” on some controllable device (see step 5).

 ![image](./general/EdgeX_step5.png)